 Backing up your files is vital.
 Imagine, you simply lose all your precious photos, documents, personal and business files.
 It’s not a question if but when data loss is going to happen to you if you’re not protected.
 Every 1.24 seconds a hard disk in the US fails.
 We recommend the best online backup services since 2007 and update this list every month.

 Choosing your online backup service doesn’t have to be a chore.
 You can read our in-depth guide on how to choose an online backup service or simply go with the highest rated services in the list below.
 You’re not risking anything as online data backup services offer a free trial.
 So you only pay if you’re really convinced.

-Questions to ask before choosing an online backup service
+Questions to ask before choosing a cloud backup service

 How much online storage do you need?